 Michelin-starred chefs, standout tasting menus, and extensive wine lists can only get you so far.
 When it comes to the world’s greatest meals—ambiance is as big a factor as any.
 That's why we're all about these 10 next-level restaurants where mouthwatering plates are met with jaw-dropping scenery.

 Sierra Mar, Big Sur, CA

 Big Sur’s Post Ranch Inn has built up a high-profile clientele list thanks—in part—to its more than enviable locale: on a 1,200-foot ridge overlooking the Pacific.
 Those who don’t have time for a stay would do just as well with a four-course prix fixe dinner at the spot’s elegant restaurant, Sierra Mar.
-The innovative menu revolves daily, but you’ll find options like Morro Bay oysters with black garlic and horseradish hollandaise, pot au feu-style beef tenderloin and Wagyu short rib, and honey glazed ricotta fritters.
+The innovative menu revolves daily, but you might find options like Morro Bay oysters with black garlic and horseradish hollandaise, pot au feu-style beef tenderloin and Wagyu short rib, and honey glazed ricotta fritters.
 No matter your choice, don’t sleep on the drink list—Sierra Mar’s award-winning wine cellar has more than 14,000 bottles from producers around the globe.